xenitV1/Owl-App/README.md

-# 🦉 OWL - Academic Social Learning Platform
+# 🦉 OWL-App - Academic Social Learning Platform

 A comprehensive academic social platform that connects students, teachers, and academics worldwide.
-Built with modern technologies and designed for seamless knowledge sharing, collaborative learning, and educational content management.
+OWL-App is built with modern technologies and designed for seamless knowledge sharing, collaborative learning, and educational content management.

 ## 🌟 Overview

-OWL is a full-stack educational social platform that enables students and educators to share study materials, collaborate in communities, and engage in meaningful academic discussions.
+OWL-App is a full-stack educational social platform that enables students and educators to share study materials, collaborate in communities, and engage in meaningful academic discussions.
 The platform features advanced content moderation, real-time notifications, and sophisticated user management systems.

 ## ✨ Key Features